Velma Cowart - Mississippi's Best Community Newspaper

 Email newsletter signup

-She was preceded in death by both her parents, her husband, Ray Cowart, sister, Margie Rushing, brother, LC “Sonny” Rushing and her daughter, Peggy White Jensen.
+She was preceded in death by both her parents; her husband, Ray Cowart; sister, Margie Rushing; brother, LC “Sonny” Rushing and daughter, Peggy White Jensen.

-She is survived by her brother, Ronnie Rushing (Carol Ann), her sons, Phil Smith (Pam), Mike Smith (Mark Richardson), Ray Cowart (Lisa) and her daughters, Jan Hancock (Jim) and Sue Whitehead (Raleigh).
-Ten grandchildren, Brad Smith (Windy), Dade Smith (Michaela), Beau White, Amanda Villarreal (Leeroy), Jennifer Poirier (Brandon), Patrick Golden (Katie), Mary Katherine Blanchard (Patrick), Brian Whitehead (Tracy), Kelli Rodriquez (Matt), 15 great-grandchildren and 2 great-great-grandchildren.
+She is survived by her brother, Ronnie Rushing (Carol Ann); her sons, Phil Smith (Pam), Mike Smith (Mark Richardson), and Ray Cowart (Lisa); her daughters, Jan Hancock (Jim) and Sue Whitehead (Raleigh); ten grandchildren, Brad Smith (Windy), Dade Smith (Michaela), Beau White, Amanda Villarreal (Leeroy), Jennifer Poirier (Brandon), Patrick Golden (Katie), Mary Katherine Blanchard (Patrick), Brian Whitehead (Tracy), Kelli Rodriquez (Matt); fifteen great-grandchildren and two great-great-grandchildren.

 Velma, Nanny, Sis, Aunt Sis – you are loved and will be greatly missed.